 The condition is more common in women and younger adults.
-If a close relative has suffered with SAD then a genetic component may run in the family and they will be more prone to experiencing symptoms of seasonal depression.
+If a close relative has suffered from SAD then a genetic component may run in the family and they will be more prone to experiencing symptoms of seasonal depression.

 SAD or ‘winter depression’ is characterised by an annual experience of low mood during the winter months.

 Dr Aarohee Desai-Gupta, a psychiatrist in from The Royal College of Psychiatrists explains this is because: “The longer the period of sunlight, the longer the feeling of well-being generally.”

 Symptoms of SAD generally start in September and climax with the onset of depression in December/January.
 Symptoms like a decrease in energy, weight gain, oversleeping, difficulty concentrating and irritability will usually last till around April, in springtime.

 South Asia is a hot continent as it is positioned near to the Equator, but Britain’s remote position is characterised with its colder weather and shorter amount of light hours, particularly in the winter.